crdschurch/crds-analytics/README.md

 ## Setup

-The following sections will be how to implement crds-analytics into various frontend framworks.
+The following sections will be how to implement crds-analytics into various frontend frameworks.

 - [Angular](#angular)
 - [Stencil](#stencil)